ChengF-Lab/COAC/README.md

         grep CorrelationAverage OutFile > log

- After above commads is executed, The content of log file is described as following:
+ After above command is executed,the content of log file is described as following:

         CorrelationAverage: 3 0.999124 0.148882
         CorrelationAverage: 3 0.989092 0.142556